mjordan/larkm/README.md

 To add a new ARK (for example, to resolve to https://digital.lib.sfu.ca), issue the following request using curl:

-`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "target": "https://digital.lib.sfu.ca"}'`
+`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "where": "https://digital.lib.sfu.ca"}'`

 If you now visit `http://127.0.0.1:8000/ark:12345/s1fde97fb3-634b-4232-b63e-e5128647efe7`, you will be redirected to https://digital.lib.sfu.ca.

 If you omit the `shoulder`, the configured default shoulder will be used.
 If you omit the `identifier`, larkm will mint one using a v4 UUID.

 All responses to a POST will include in their body the values values provided in the POST request, plus any default values for missing body fields.
-The `target` value will be identical to the provided `where` value.
+The `target` value will be identical to the provided `where` value unless you give it a different value.
 Metadata values not provided will get the ERC ":at" ("the real value is at the given URL or identifier") value:

 `{"ark":{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "ark_string":"ark:12345/s1fde97fb3-634b-4232-b63e-e5128647efe7","target":"https://digital.lib.sfu.ca", "who":":at", "when":":at", "where":"https://digital.lib.sfu.ca", "what":":at"}, "urls":{"local":"https://resolver.myorg.net/ark:12345/s1fde97fb3-634b-4232-b63e-e5128647efe7","global":"https://n2t.net/ark:99999/s1fde97fb3-634b-4232-b63e-e5128647efe7"}}`

 Also included in the response are values for global and local `urls`.

-### Updating an ARK's target URL and metadata
+### Updating an ARK's properties

-You can update an existing ARK's target, metadata, or policy statement.
-However, an ARK's `shoulder`, `identifier`, and `ark_string` cannot be updated. `ark_string` is a required body field, and the ARK NAAN, shoulder, and identifier provided in the PUT request URL must match those in the "ark_string" body field.
+You can update an existing ARK's ERC metadata, policy statement, or target.
+However, an ARK's `shoulder`, `identifier`, and `ark_string` are immutable and cannot be updated. `ark_string` is a required body field, and the ARK NAAN, shoulder, and identifier provided in the PUT request URL must match those in the "ark_string" body field.

 Some sample queries: